-In this very sad case, baby Jane Bowden was killed by her mentally-ill grandmother in 1856.
+In this very sad case, baby Jane Bowden was killed by her mentally-ill grandmother Maria in 1856.
+Maria was subsequently admitted to Bedlam in London where she died in January 1860 (see Mental Health for more information).
 I have capitalised the first instance of each new person in the following newspaper reports.

 Entry from The Liverpool Mercury, 2 January 1857 (and republished elsewhere)